bitbull-team/magento2-gulpfile/README.md

 1. Place the gulpfile.js and the package.json in the root of your project.

-2. Install the following required modules:
+2. Install the required modules:

         npm install /  yarn install